blastcloud/hybrid-docs/docs/README.md

 ---

 Charge up your app or SDK with a testing library specifically for Symfony/HttpClient.
+Hybrid covers the process of setting up a mock handler, recording history of requests, and provides several convenience methods for creating expectations and assertions on that history.

 ## Installation